Estrogen delivery methods: what to track with each form

 Compare patches, gels, sprays, and oral estrogen from a tracking perspective.
 Learn what to monitor with each delivery method.

 Different estrogen delivery methods have different tracking considerations.
-Understanding what to monitor helps you maintain consistency and communicate effectively with your clinician.
+Understanding what to monitor helps you maintain consistency and communicate effectively with your physician.

 Patches